Post-graduation work permit

 4. Download a copy of your final transcript from your MyQuest account, on the day you have received the completion letter.
 You can use this unofficial transcript to apply for a PGWP.

-6. Once you have submitted a PGWP, you may start working full-time if your study permit has been valid on the day of submitting the PGWP application.
-If your study permit has expired after you had submitted a PGWP application, you may continue working full-time until you receive a decision from the IRCC.
+6. Once you have submitted a PGWP application, you may start working full-time if your study permit was valid on the day of submitting the PGWP application.
+If your study permit expires after you submit a PGWP application, you may continue working full-time until you receive a decision from the IRCC.

 7. Avoid travelling outside of Canada while you are waiting for your work permit.